By J. L. Starkey

 William’s unit just missed taking part in the battle, and instead traveled to Sudbury in May of 1781.
 He turned eighteen on the tenth day of that month.

-Just thirteen days later, his life would be changed forever.
+Just thirteen days later, his life would change forever.

 “…being stationed at a place called Sudbury.”